NghiaDangTran/solutions-architect/05. Route 53/readme.md

        - work for bth ROOT domain and Non ROOT doamian free
 # alias records
  - map a hostnoame to an AWS resource

+# Routing Policy
+1. **Simple Routing Policy**:
+    - Use Case: Route internet traffic to a single resource.
+    - How it works: You can define one record with multiple values.
+When a request is made, Route 53 will return all values in a random order.

+2. **Weighted Routing Policy**:
+    - Use Case: Split traffic across multiple resources (e.g., distribute traffic across multiple servers or data centers).
+    - How it works: You assign weights to your resources.
+The weight determines the proportion of DNS queries that Amazon Route 53 responds to with the IP address for that resource.

+3. **Latency-based Routing Policy**:
+    - Use Case: Route traffic based on the lowest network latency for your end user (i.e., which server will give them the fastest response time).
+    - How it works: You define Amazon Route 53 resource record sets for your resources in multiple locations.
+Route 53 will use latency measurements to select the best resource when responding to a DNS query.

+4. **Failover Routing Policy**:
+    - Use Case: Create an active-passive setup.
+If the primary resource fails, traffic is routed to a secondary (backup) resource.
+    - How it works: You designate one resource as primary and another as secondary.
+If the health check of the primary resource fails, Route 53 will route traffic to the secondary resource.

+5. **Geolocation Routing Policy**:
+    - Use Case: Route traffic based on the geographic location of your users.
+    - How it works: You define Amazon Route 53 resource record sets for your resources in specific geographic locations.
+When a user queries, Route 53 determines the location of the user and responds with the appropriate resource.

+6. **Geoproximity Routing Policy** (Traffic Flow Only):
+    - Use Case: Route traffic based on the geographic location of your resources and, optionally, shift traffic from resources in one location to another.
+    - How it works: Using the Route 53 Traffic Flow visual editor, you create geoproximity rules that define the geographic area for the resource and, optionally, a bias that expands or shrinks the area.

+7. **Multivalue Answer Routing Policy**:
+    - Use Case: Respond with up to eight healthy records selected at random.
+    - How it works: For each resource, you associate a Route 53 health check.
+When a user makes a request, Route 53 will respond with up to eight healthy resources.